timruffles/js-todos/README.md

 # JS-TODOs

-Find todos in JS code
+Find todos in JS code.
+Uses esprima, so robust.

 ```
 # ./node_modules/.bin on path? if not, install with --global / -g